puppetlabs/puppet-docs/source/pe/3.7/config_java_args.markdown

 ### ActiveMQ Heap Usage (Puppet master Only)

 The Puppet master runs an ActiveMQ server to route orchestration commands.
 By default, its process uses a Java heap size of 512 MB.
 This is the best value for mid-sized deployments, but can be a problem when building small proof-of-concept deployments on memory-starved VMs.
+This example provides instructions on increasing the heap size to 1024 MB.

 > **Note:** Ensure that you have sufficient free memory before increasing the memory that is used by ActiveMQ.
 The increase shown below is only an example.